-The Sony Xperia XZ3 is without a shadow of a doubt one of the most exciting Sony Mobile smartphones to come from the trusted brand in years.
+The Sony Xperia XZ3 was without a shadow of a doubt one of the most exciting Sony Mobile smartphones to come from the trusted brand in years.
 Its successor therefore, has some pretty big shoes to fill.

-Sony Xperia XZ4 release date and price
+Release date and price

-- Likely to be launched at MWC 2019
+- Likely IFA 2019

-- Side-mounted fingerprint sensor again?
+- In-display fingerprint sensor

 The Sony Xperia XZ3 shook up the Xperia range completely.
 It moved away from the OmniBalance design we had come to expect from Xperia devices, switching to a curved rear, slimmer edges and reduced bezels around the display.

 The Xperia 1, Xperia 10 and Xperia 10 Plus then launched and changed the form of Sony smartphones as we knew them.
 They feature tall, slender bodies with 21:9 displays.
 They return to the flat slab design though, and while there is no bezel at the bottom of their displays, they all have foreheads.

 We'd like the see the next Xperia device merge the Xperia XZ3's design with the Xperia 1's design.
 A 21:9 display is welcomed but we want to see the bezel above the display reduced, or better yet removed, in order to offer a slighter shorter device overall.